The benefits of becoming a host organization

 Israel Lab teams are typically comprised of four MIT students representing a range of backgrounds and expertise, from management consulting and financial services to engineering, technology, and operations.
 Each team works with an Israel Lab mentor who meets with the team and oversees the team’s progress, both logistically and substantively.
 The team, however, is in charge of building and managing the relationship with their host company.

 In the fall, Israel Lab faculty match approved host organizations with the best-qualified teams.
-From November through December, the teams work with their hosts from campus to finalize the scope and agree on a workplan, and then undertake research, interviews, and analysis.
+From September through December, the teams work with their hosts from campus to finalize the scope and agree on a work plan, and then undertake research, interviews, and analysis.
 Host organizations and teams build their working relationships through online collaboration and regular conference calls throughout this remote phase.

-In January, when MIT classes are not in session, teams work full-time onsite at their host organizations’ offices in Israel for three consecutive weeks.** The teams’ final deliverables include a formal presentation and, more importantly, a concrete analysis that host organizations can begin to use immediately.
+In January, when MIT classes are not in session, teams work full-time with their host for two consecutive weeks.** The teams’ final deliverables include a formal presentation and, more importantly, a concrete analysis that host organizations can begin to use immediately.

 **We ask that you allow your team time away from work for cultural activities that MIT Sloan coordinates for the student group.
 The dates of these activities will be communicated to host companies in advance.

-Host companies should be comprised of at least 25 employees, and must provide a clear project statement and project objective.
+Host companies should be comprised of at least 15 employees.
+Hosts should provide a clear project statement, strategic objectives, and access to people and data.

 In order to participate, companies will complete the Israel Lab new project questionnaire.
 If you are interested in becoming a host company for Israel Lab, please contact email@example.com with your questions or ideas.